MUFEX-Exchange/MUFEX-Exchange.github.io/README.md

 If you've got questions about setup, deploying, special feature implementation in your fork, or just want to chat with the developer, please feel free to [start a thread in our Discussions tab](https://github.com/slatedocs/slate/discussions)!

 Found a bug with upstream Slate?
 Go ahead and [submit an issue](https://github.com/slatedocs/slate/issues).
-And, of course, feel free to submit pull requests with bug fixes or changes to the `dev` branch.
+And, of course, feel free to submit pull requests with bug fixes or changes to the `dev` branchbranchbranch.

 Contributors
 --------------------